 What You Need to Make Natural Homemade Body Butter

 Affiliate links may be used.
 Please see our advertising disclosure for more information.

 - Shea Butter– According to WebMD, Shea Butter “might help soften or smooth dry skin… and also contains substances that can reduce skin swelling.”
-This makes it a perfect ingredient in this homemade body butter recipe
+This makes it a perfect ingredient in this body butter recipe

 - Coconut Oil– Coconut oil is amazing for supporting healthy skin.
 Healthline has a whole list of benefits including antimicrobial and anti-inflammatory properties